top of page

 Off-page SEO refers to actions taken outside your website that impact your rankings.
 Link building is the most important off-page factor, but it's not the only one.
 This is where you build your reputation in the eyes of Google.

 Backlinks function as votes of confidence.
-Backlinks—links from other websites pointing to yours—are one of search engines' primary ranking signals.
+Backlinks, which are links from other websites pointing to yours, are one of search engines' primary ranking signals.
 They function as votes of confidence in your content.
-Think of it this way: if the New York Times links to your article, that's a powerful signal that you know what you're talking about.
+Think of it this way.
+If the New York Times links to your article, that's a powerful signal that you know what you're talking about.
 But not all links carry equal weight.

 A single link from a highly authoritative website is worth far more than dozens of links from low-quality directories.
 Link quality matters infinitely more than link quantity.
 Always.
 Focus on earning links from relevant, authoritative websites in your industry.
 These links signal to search engines that your content is trusted and valuable.